jd-coderr/iknowquantfu/README.md

 1. The user selects an eligible asset.
 2. The user chooses an execution mode.
 3. The user selects trade interval and trade size.
-4. The agent reads market intelligence.
+4. The agent reads CoinMarketCap market intelligence.
+5. The agent can pay CoinMarketCap through x402 for live paid quote data.
-5. The agent generates or optimizes strategy logic.
+6. The agent generates or optimizes strategy logic.
-6. The strategy is backtested and ranked.
+7. The strategy is backtested and ranked.
-7. Risk guardrails are checked.
+8. Risk guardrails are checked.
-8. The agent decides whether to wait, simulate, paper trade, or execute.
+9. The agent decides whether to wait, simulate, paper trade, or execute.
-9. If execution is allowed, TWAK handles the self-custody execution path.
+10. If execution is allowed, TWAK handles the self-custody execution path.
-10. The UI displays decision, route, status, and proof.
+11. The UI displays decision, route, status, and proof.
-11. If a live transaction succeeds, the UI surfaces the BSC transaction hash and BscScan proof link.
+12. If a live transaction succeeds, the UI surfaces the BSC transaction hash and BscScan proof link.

 ---